alphagov-mirror/csw-client-role/README.md

 these don't perform quite the right checks for our environment so we have customised the rules and therefore need access to the raw data.

+#### ec2 DescribeVpcs

+This statement allows us to describe all the VPCs in the target account, so that we can check if they have flow logs enabled.

+This returns data such as the CIDR block that is assigned to the VPC and whether the VPC is the default VPC of the account.
+The only data that we make use of is the VPC ID, and the Tags field to retrieve the name of the VPC, if it has been set.

+#### ec2 DescribeFlowLogs

+This statement allows us to retrieve data about all the flow logs assigned to a VPC.
+If a VPC has no flow logs set up for it, the action returns no data.

 ### Statement 6 - s3 ListAllBuckets, all configuration Gets
 #### GetBucketAcl, GetBucketLogging, GetBucketPolicy, GetEncryptionConfiguration, GetBucketVersioning